PROJECT MANAGEMENT AND BUSINESS STRATEGY - 2018/9

 The summative assessment for this module consists of:

-· A small project that the student groups need to organise.
-The output of the project will be assessed by the students and moderated by the convenor.
-This addresses LO 1-5.
+· The delivery of the group report to peers.
+This will be assessed by the students and moderated by the convenor.
+These addresses LO 1-5.

 · A 2h unseen examination on the whole course content.
 This addresses all LOs.

-The group project delivery will take place around week 5, the first individual report is due in week 7 and the final report is due around week 11.
+The group project delivery will take place around week 7, and the delivery to peers around week 9.
+The final individual report will be due about week 10.
 The exam takes place at the end of the semester during the exam period.

 Formative assessment and feedback

 No formative assessment is used but individual feedback is provided during the in-class discussions and workshops.
-Additional formative feedback is provided as part of the summative assesssment.
+Additional formative feedback is provided as part of the summative assessment.

 Reading list for PROJECT MANAGEMENT AND BUSINESS STRATEGY : http://aspire.surrey.ac.uk/modules/comm032